Introducing L26 · The Operating-Alphabet Benchmark

 TrackOperating alphabetInventory sizeStatus

-EnglishStandard English Alphabet26 letters declared
+EnglishStandard English Alphabet26 letters seen everywhere

-Mandarin PinyinBase syllables412 syllables partly declared
+Mandarin PinyinBase syllables412 syllables seen often

-Mandarin PinyinToned syllables1,642 toned syllables partly declared
+Mandarin PinyinToned syllables1,642 toned syllables seen often

 The 26 does not mean every language has 26 units.
 It means every result is translated into Standard-English-Alphabet-equivalent terms — so an unfamiliar failure becomes immediately legible.
 It answers one question: how much of A–Z would this failure be equivalent to?